Irving Kravis: Research work

 Kravis collaborated on further versions of the Penn World Table; the next version, started in 1975, and published in 1982, incorporated the Geary–Khamis dollar for international price comparison.
 This was called "Phase III" of the ICP and the 1982 paper provided a definitive account of the standard procedures of the ICP.

 One of Kravis's last NBER publications was a review, with Robert E. Lipsey, of the current status of problems with the International Comparison Program.

 Awards and honors

 Kravis received fellowships from the Ford Foundation as well as the John Simon Guggenheim Memorial Foundation (the Guggenheim Fellowship).
 He was a research associate of the National Bureau of Economic Research and a consultant to OECD.
 He was posthumously honored as Distinguished Fellow of the American Economic Association.

 Personal life

 Kravis died on January 3, 1992, after falling ill at the Philadelphia airport on the way to receiving the Distinguished Fellow award of the American Economic Association.
-He was suffering from both lymphoma and Parkinson's disease at the time of his death.
+He had developed both lymphoma and Parkinson's disease at the time of his death.
 He was survived by his wife, sister, two sons, two daughters, and six grandchildren.